nanostores/query/README.md

   // If we should revalidate the data when network connection restores
   // default = false
   refetchOnReconnect?: boolean;
-  // If we should run revalidation on an interval, in ms
+  // If we should run revalidation on an interval
   // default = 0, no interval
   refetchInterval?: number;
+  // Error handling for specific fetcher store.
+Will get whatever fetcher function threw onError?: (error: any) => void;
 }
 ```